 The idea to write a more general strategic paper on how to foster the Sino-German cooperation in environmental sciences arose a few years ago when organizing an "open space" workshop at the Water Research Horizon Conference WRHC 2014 in Berlin and a first opinion paper was drawn with a priori like-minded colleagues and partners.
-At the beginning of 2016, we started the idea to develop an inventory-taking and institutional concept.
+At the beginning of 2016, we started the idea to develop an institutional concept.
 We soon realized that this was a complex project and required a coordinated effort.

-On the one hand, as an indication of great interest, various scientists and institutions volunteered to contribute to this exercise.
+On the one hand, as an indication of great interest, various scientists and institutions volunteered to contribute to this idea.
 While on the other hand, this process needed professional organization including several workshops in Leipzig and Dresden, which was then followed by extensive writing and editing work until the end of 2016.

 With the printed result in hand, it is impressive to see the large variety of bilateral initiatives already started by German and Chinese scientists 1.
-Yet, the intention of this ChinaConcept is to provide the basis for future efforts towards cutting-edge initiatives and larger research units, such as centers of excellence, focal research networks, and comprehensive educational concepts.
-Aimed at solving complex environmental problems, the Sino-German collaboration can only stand out by organizing it in an integrated and sustainable way.
+Yet, the intention of this ChinaConcept is to coordinate future efforts towards cutting-edge initiatives and larger research units, such as centers of excellence, focal research networks, and comprehensive educational concepts.
+While aimed at solving complex environmental problems, the Sino-German collaboration can only stand out by leveraging its quality to an integrated and sustainable way.